-Gabriel’s research seeks to understand the ways in which citizens with fewer resources become motivated to participate in politics and how this process is shaped by, and reshapes, the distribution of economic resources in society.
-He has field experience conducting surveys, interviews, and experiments in southern and east Africa, as well as advanced methodological training in both quantitative and qualitative techniques.
+Gabriel’s research works to understand the ways in which citizens with fewer resources become motivated to participate in politics and how this process is shaped by, and reshapes, the distribution of economic resources in society.
+He has field experience conducting surveys, interviews, and experiments in southern and east Africa as well as the United States.
+Gabriel also has advanced methodological training in both quantitative and qualitative techniques.

-Gabriel’s dissertation work addresses our understanding of when political activists will choose to “organize,” to center recruiting the disengaged into politics as their method of creating social change.
-His other projects include studies of how campaign mobilization shapes political interest in the United States and of the strategic responses of trade unions to globalization in rich countries.
-He is further writing a white paper for the MIT Work of the Future Taskforce on strategic innovations in the American labor movement.
+Gabriel’s dissertation work addresses our understanding of when individuals will choose to invest in recruiting others into politics.
+His other projects include a study of how campaign mobilization shapes political interest in the United States, a review of how activists can overcome the collective action problem, and a white paper for the MIT Work of the Future Taskforce on strategic innovations in the American labor movement.

 At MIT, Gabriel is a member of the MIT Gov/Lab, a research team dedicated to practice-oriented research on political accountability.
 Most recently, Gabriel is a winner of the National Science Foundation Graduate Research Fellowship and the Kenan Sahin Presidential Fellowship.